 When you’re overseeing a construction project, don’t put dollars or progress before the safety of people.

-If you take shortcuts, don’t verify that braces are installed properly, or use faulty equipment, public passersby or workers can easily suffer serious injuries.
+If you take shortcuts, don’t verify that braces are correctly installed, or use faulty equipment, public passersby or workers can easily suffer serious injuries.

 So, take safety seriously by leading by example.